ritikupadhayay/FileReader/README.md

-# FileReader
+﻿# FileReader
  What is File Reader
 ________________________________________
 File Reader is Windows version for reading the files provided with multiple search options - a powerful tool which allows the reader to read specific data of  multiple files.
 File Reader features
-•	Supports all types of documents except pdf documents
+•	Supports all types of documents except .txt,.java,.html documents
 •	Highly sophisticated, original compression algorithm;
 •	Special algorithms optimized for different text documents, 32-bit and 64-bit Intel executables compression.
 •	ther service functions, such as error logging, etc.